-- A signup form so you can collect email addresses
+- An opt-in form so you can collect email addresses;

-- The actual emails that you send to your subscribers
+- The actual email marketing campaigns that you send to your subscribers.

-Bobby & Dandy’s antique store invites visitors to their site to sign up to their mailing list.
+Bobby & Dandy’s antique store invites visitors to their site to sign up to their email list.

-Promotional emails are a way for you to keep in touch with your customers outside of their purchases.
+Promotional emails are a way for retailers to keep in touch with existing customers outside of their purchases.
 You can use them to share discounts, launch your latest product lines, and share stories about your business to build deeper customer relationships.